gmansillo/Firedrive/README.md

 ## Feedback

-If you are satisfied with Simple File Manager and if you want to *help the project growing up*, please leave your rating on the <a href="https://extensions.joomla.org/extension/simple-file-manager/">Joomla!
-Extension Directory</a>! :heart:
+If you are satisfied with Simple File Manager and if you want to __help the project__ growing up, please leave your rating on the <a href="https://extensions.joomla.org/extension/simple-file-manager/">Joomla!
+Extension Directory</a>!

-Your Feedback is very important!
+Your Feedback is very important! :heart:

 ## Bugs and feature requests